What is Earnest Money and How Can You Lose It?

-Earnest money is an old term.
-Real estate purchase contracts used to be referred to as ‘earnest money’ contracts because the buyer would hand over a sum of money along with their agreement to demonstrate that they were earnest in their desire to purchase a property.
+What is earnest money and can you lose it?
+It is an old real estate term.
+However, it is a topic both buyers and sellers need to understand as they traverse through the home buying/selling process.
+Real estate purchase contracts used to be referred to as ‘earnest money’ contracts.
+Buyers would hand over a sum of money along with their agreement to demonstrate they were earnest in their desire to purchase a property.
 This is still done today.

 Though always negotiable, the amount of the earnest money deposit can vary greatly depending on the area and also the current market conditions.
 During times when the market is ‘hot’, sellers can demand higher earnest money amounts as they could get multiple offers on their property.